mdelapenya/lpn/README.md

 It wraps Docker commands so you just have to run this tool, and pass the specific tag you want to run.

+## Requirements

+You have to install Docker on your machine first.
+Check [this guide](https://docs.docker.com/install).

 ## Install

+For current stable version of `lpn`, please visit [downloads page](https://releases-lpn.wedeploy.io/index.html).

-Install this tool downloading it from our [stable release channel](https://dl.equinox.io/mdelapenya/lpn/stable).
+Up to version 0.3.0, install `lpn` downloading it from our [stable release channel](https://dl.equinox.io/mdelapenya/lpn/stable).

 ### Brew (Mac Users)